-When organizations focus on how to improve employee satisfaction, changes won't necessarily lead to increased performance.
-Oftentimes, the conditions that make employees “satisfied" with their jobs are the same conditions that reveal ways to improve and challenge the status quo.
+When organizations focus on how to improve satisfaction, changes might not lead to increased performance.
+The conditions that make workers "satisfied" with their jobs can reveal ways to improve and challenge the status quo.

-What does engagement look like?
+What does that look like?

 What are the benefits of employee engagement?